Galaxias fuscus: Habitat

 G. fuscus prefers small, shallow, overgrown and steep moderate to fast-flowing, cool to cold rivers and creeks with a stream bed of bedrock, large and small stones, pebble, gravel and sand.
 Instream cover consists of large and small woody debris, rocks and tree roots within undercut banks.
 The maximum water temperature is about 15 C.

 Lifecycle/Reproduction

 Spawning occurs from late September to early October.
 The eggs are about 2.2 mm in diameter, are adhesive and laid on the sides or beneath rocks in fast, shallow water.
 The eggs hatch in about a month and the newly hatched larvae are about 8-12 mm long.
 The fish can withstand very cold water, below 3 C, including stretches above and immediately downstream of the snowline in winter.

 Conservation

 Protected under the national Environment Protection Biodiversity Conservation Act 1999 and the Victorian Flora and Fauna Guarantee Act 1988.
 Listed as endangered under the IUCN Red List.

-Utility to humans

-Not an angling target due to small size and conservation status.